2002–03 Portland Trail Blazers season

+In the Western Conference First Round of the 2003 NBA playoffs, the Trail Blazers faced off against the 3rd–seeded Dallas Mavericks, who were led by the trio of All-Star forward Dirk Nowitzki, All-Star guard Steve Nash, and Michael Finley.
+The Trail Blazers faced elimination after losing the first three games to the Mavericks; the team lost the first two games on the road at the American Airlines Center, before losing Game 3 at home at the Rose Garden Arena, 115–103 as the Mavericks took a 3–0 series lead.
+Despite the threat of elimination, the Trail Blazers managed to win the next three games, which included a Game 6 win over the Mavericks at the Rose Garden Arena, 125–103 to even the series.
+However, the Trail Blazers lost Game 7 to the Mavericks at the American Airlines Center, 107–95, thus losing in a hard-fought seven-game series.

-In the playoffs, the 6th-seeded Blazers battled the Dallas Mavericks in the Western Conference First Round, and fell four games to three.
-(The NBA had changed all playoff series to be best-of-seven; previously first-round series had been best-of-five).
-The Blazers remained the last team to force a Game 7 after trailing 3–0 in a best-of-seven series until the 2022–23 Celtics in the Eastern Conference finals against the Miami Heat, after the 1950–51 Knicks in the NBA Finals and the 1993–94 Nuggets in the Western Conference Semi-finals, though no team has come back to win an NBA playoff series after trailing 3–0.
+As of 2026, the Trail Blazers remained the last team to force a Game 7 after trailing 3–0 in a best-of-seven series, until the 2022–23 Boston Celtics in the Eastern Conference Finals against the Miami Heat, and after the 1950–51 New York Knicks in the NBA Finals, and the 1993–94 Denver Nuggets in the Western Conference Semi-finals; although no team has ever come back to win an NBA playoff series after trailing 3–0.
+This season would also be the last time that the Trail Blazers qualified for the NBA playoffs until the 2008–09 season, as the team's historic postseason streak would end in the following season with a mediocre 41–41 record.

-The Blazers' 107–95 Game 7 loss to the Mavericks in Dallas would be the venerable franchise's last playoff game for six years, as the historic postseason streak ended in 2003–04 with a mediocre 41–41 record; two seasons followed in which they failed to win even 30 games.
-Following the season, Pippen re-signed as a free agent with his former team, the Chicago Bulls, while Daniels signed with the Seattle SuperSonics, and Sabonis retired for the second time.
+The Trail Blazers finished sixth in the NBA in home-game attendance, with an attendance of 796,258 at the Rose Garden Arena during the regular season.
+Following the season, Pippen re-signed as a free agent with his former team, the Chicago Bulls, after four seasons with the Trail Blazers, while Daniels signed with the Seattle SuperSonics, and Sabonis retired for the second time.

-For the season, the Blazers changed their primary logo, and slightly changed their uniforms.
-The primary logo only lasted for just one season, while the home jerseys lasted until 2017, and the road jerseys remained in use until 2005, where they replaced the team name "Blazers" with the city name "Portland".
+For the season, the Trail Blazers changed their primary logo, and slightly changed their uniforms.
+The team's new primary logo only lasted for just one season, while the home jerseys would remain in use until 2017, and the road jerseys would last until 2005, where they replaced the team name "Blazers" with the city name "Portland".